jorgenfar/netlight-node-workshop/README.md

 __Tip__: Add `"private": true` in the `package.json` to make sure we do not publish our bot by mistake.

 ### D. Add our first piece of code
-Let's write our first piece of code, a classical Hello World.
+Let's write our first piece of code, a classic "Hello World" application.

-Open your preferred editor and create a new file named `index.js` in the root of the project.
-When the file has been created add the following code to it.
+Open your preferred editor and create a new file named `index.js` in the root directory of the project.
+When the file has been created, add the following code to it.

 ```javascript
 console.log('Hello World');